also available »

 These ideas have considerable crossover with the Climate Literacy Principles 1 and 2.
 Climate Literacy Principle 1 focuses on the Sun as the primary source of energy for Earth's climate system, while Climate Literacy Principle 2 explains that greenhouse gases affect the energy balance of the Earth.
 Carbon dioxide and other greenhouse gases trap outgoing radiation that would otherwise exit the Earth system, thus warming the atmosphere.
 It also summarizes the carbon cycle through different carbon sinks and sources.

 Energy flows can change over time

 Even without humans, the Earth has experienced changes in its energy balance.
-Over the course of geologic time there have been drastic changes in the flow of energy through the Earth.
-For example, the Earth was entirely molten early in its geologic history and was covered in ice during the PreCambrian period.
+Throughout geologic time, there have been drastic changes in the flow of energy through the Earth.
+For example, the Earth was entirely molten early in its geologic history and was covered in ice during the Precambrian period.
 The Sun was once 30% dimmer than it is today.

 Explore these ideas in the context of Teaching about the early Earth.

 Helping students understand these ideas

 These concepts are subtle.
 It is far easier to grasp a familiar, observable physical process than it is to comprehend the energy that drives it.
 Start with processes where energy is readily observable, like volcanic eruptions or windstorms.
 From there, students can appreciate how energy is part of nearly every process on Earth.
 Have students use concept mapping to connect a process to the types of energy that are involved.
 Refer back to Energy Principle 1 for a list of different forms of energy.